Ko Wen-je: Early life and education

 Ko Wen-je was born in Hsinchu, Taiwan, on August 6, 1959, to Ho Jui-ying (何瑞英) and Ko Cheng-fa (柯承發; 1932–2025).
+He has a younger brother and sister, both of whom earned doctorates in information management and physiology, respectively.
 His father, Cheng-fa, was an elementary school teacher who graduated from the National Hsinchu University of Education.
-His grandfather, Ko Shih-yuan (柯世元), was a teacher who was arrested and tortured during the February 28 incident, and died three years after.
-The family's ancestral home is in Nan'an, Fujian.
+His paternal grandfather, Ko Shih-yuan (柯世元), was a teacher who was arrested and tortured during the February 28 incident, and died three years after.
+His paternal great-grandfather, Ko Hsien-yin (柯賢蔭), was the manager of a Buddhist temple in Baoshan, Hsinchu.

 In 1974, Ko began attending National Hsinchu Senior High School, where four uncles and his brother had previously attended.
 He won awards in multiple subjects— including mathematics, biology, chemistry, and English—and graduated in 1977 as class valedictorian.
-In 1978, he was admitted to study medicine at National Yang-Ming University, then transferred to National Taiwan University (NTU) in 1979.
-He received a Bachelor of Medicine (B.M.) from the NTU College of Medicine in 1986.
+In 1978, he enrolled at National Yang-Ming University to study medicine, but chose to resit the college entrance examinations and transferred to National Taiwan University (NTU) in 1979.
+He earned his Bachelor of Medicine (M.B.) from NTU in 1986.
 As a medical student, he worked in the emergency care and intensive care units at the National Taiwan University Hospital.
+In order to pay for the school's tuition, Ko's father went to the Marshall Islands to work as a plumber and electrician.

-From 1993 to 1994, Ko studied in the United States at the University of Minnesota, where he was a researcher in surgery, specialized in organ transplantation, and began a medical research project on artificial livers.
+From 1993 to 1994, Ko studied in the United States at the University of Minnesota, (Note: Ko had won a government scholarship to study at the University of Minnesota Medical School, having scored 610 out of 677 on the Test of English as a Foreign Language (TOEFL).
+He was the lone Taiwanese student at the school and roomed in a dormitory of foreign students.) where he was a clinical research fellow in surgery, specialized in organ transplantation, and began a medical research project on artificial livers.
 He returned to NTU in September 1994 to complete doctoral studies in medicine and earned his Ph.D. in clinical medicine in 2002.
 His doctoral dissertation was titled, "Extracorporeal membrane oxygenation: Clinical applications and prognosis projection" (Chinese: 體外膜氧合術:臨床應用與預後之預測).

-Between August 1986 and September 1988, Ko served in the 269th mechanized infantry division of the Republic of China Army to fulfill his military service obligation.
-He was a combat medic with the rank of second lieutenant.